harvester/harvesterhci.io/versioned_docs/version-0.2.0/installation/pxe-boot-install.md

 Note that the `mode` is `join` and the `server_url` needs to be provided.

+Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-join`.

 For machines that needs to be installed in `JOIN` mode, the following is an iPXE script that boots the kernel with the above config:

 ```